Clearwater Wrongful Death Attorney

 The death of a person is a relatively obvious element to prove.
 Generally, it is not a point of contention where there has been an identification of the decedent.

 The issue of negligence is more complicated.
 For negligence to be proven three things must be shown:

 1.) that there was a legal duty owed by the defendant to the plaintiff,

 2.) that the duty owed was breached,

 3.) that an injury was caused to the decedent by the defendant’s breach.

 An ordinary negligence claim would require that the plaintiff show that damages resulted from the injury suffered.
 However, a wrongful death action requires that the decedent’s family member must be presently suffering a loss.

 The loss of a loved one is traumatic.
 That’s why you need an experienced professional to deal with the intricacies of a wrongful death action.
-The Dolman Law Group will assist you in thoroughly investigating the potential case and setting up an estate so that you may seek proper compensation in accordance with Florida probate law.
+Our Clearwater wrongful death attorneys at Dolman Law Group will assist you in thoroughly investigating the potential case and setting up an estate so that you may seek proper compensation in accordance with Florida probate law.

 In the past, a cause of action for personal injuries, resulting in the death of the victim, terminated at the time of the party’s death.
 It seemed natural that no cause of action could exist for the wrongful death of a human being, and such recovery would need to be created statutorily.
 In 1883 Florida enacted legislation providing a right to recover for the wrongful death of a human being.
 Over the years the act has evolved from allowing very limited recovery in limited circumstances to being much more broadly construed.

 Today, a wrongful death action may be brought by any of the statutory beneficiaries.
 The act gives survivors a right of action based on the underlying tort committed against the decedent that caused, which caused his death.